 • Ice buildup in the winter

-Explore the dropdown tabs below for an in-depth look at each step of the process:
+Explore the dropdown tabs below for an in-depth look at each step of the process if you’re looking at a DIY project:

-The first step is to find out how large or small the existing slope is.
+The first step is to determine the existing slope’s size.
 For this measurement, you’ll need two stakes, about 10 feet of string, a hanging string level, and measuring tape.

-1. Tie one end of the string around the first stake and pound it into the ground right next to the foundation of your home until the string is at ground level.
+1. Tie one end of the string around the first stake and pound the stake into the ground right next to your home’s foundation until the string is at ground level.

 3. Hang the level at the approximate midpoint of the string and adjust the height of the string on the second stake until the bubble is in the center of the level.